Bachelor of Arts (B.A.)

 - no more than 14.00 credits in any one subject or discipline, as indicated by the course prefix code, can be counted towards an Honours Degree.

-- fulfill the course and credit requirements of at least one major with a cumulative average of at least 70% in all course attempts at the University of Guelph in that major.
+- fulfill the course and credit requirements of at least one major with a cumulative average of at least 70% in that major.
 Grades in all courses in the discipline area of the major are included in the cumulative average.
 Grades from those courses in other disciplines listed as options toward the major are also included in the average.
-(This condition does not apply to majors in the interdisciplinary programs of International Development and European Studies, where only courses in the core and chosen area of emphasis will be counted toward the specialization average.)
 Students may take more than one major.
 They may also take one or more minors.
-The 70% requirement applies to each major and minor.
+The 70% requirement applies to each major.

 The requirements for each major and minor are set out separately in the pages following the list of Honours and General Specializations Available in the B.A.
 Degree.